-Electricity volume in kilowatt hours (kWh) is established by compiling the Canadian dollars spent (\$) from the company's energy finance reports and converting them into volumes using the best estimated average cost per unit of energy (\$/kWh) per province for the time period covering January 1st to December 31st 2014.
+Electricity volume in kilowatt hours (kWh) is established by compiling the Canadian dollars spent (\$) from the company's energy finance reports and converting them into volumes using the best estimated average cost per unit of energy (\$/kWh) per province for the time period covering January 1st to December 31st 2015.

-Facilities with no financial information:
+Facilities with no electricity financial information:

-The volume is established by using an average kilowatt hour (kWh) consumption per square foot (sq. ft.).
+The volume is established by using an averaged kilowatt hour (kWh) consumption per square foot (sq. ft.).
 This average is calculated from direct energy consumption information that was extrapolated from a representative sample of buildings.

-Electricity emission factors were then applied to the total 2014 kWh consumed by location to calculate tonnes of CO2e.
-Canadian emission factors were sourced from the National Inventory Report - (1990-2012) - part 3, Annex 13.
+Electricity emission factors were then applied to the total 2015 kWh consumed by location to calculate tonnes of CO2e.
+Canadian emission factors were sourced from the National Inventory Report 1990-2014: Greenhouse Gas Sources and Sinks in Canada (Part 3, Annex 13).